Academic Policies

 The USC Student Disability Resource Center grants reasonable student academic accommodations.
 Students requesting academic accommodations at USC should contact the Student Disability Resource Center directly.
 Students on the Greenville campus must also utilize the USC Student Disability Resource Center in order to be granted accommodations.

-Students who believe they may require accommodations are strongly suggested to meet with the Senior Associate Dean or Associate Dean for Student Affairs & Diversity prior to their meeting/communication with the USC Student Disability Resource Center.
+Students who believe they may require accommodations are strongly suggested to meet with the Senior Associate Dean or Associate Dean for Student Affairs prior to their meeting/communication with the USC Student Disability Resource Center.
 The purpose for this meeting is to equip the student with information regarding courses, including IPPEs and APPEs, that may be necessary to discuss with the USC Student Disability Resource Center as accommodations are being determined.

 Once Faculty are notified by the USC Student Disability Resource Center of a student’s accommodations, they are required by the Americans with Disabilities Act to provide the approved accommodations for the student.